-5 credits Includes several overnight field trips, camping, and walking over uneven terrain Prereq: Geology 101 or Geology 105; Math 81 or higher or ASSET numerical score of 44 or higher or COMPASS pre-algebra score of 60 or higher.
+5 credits Includes several overnight field trips, camping, and walking over uneven terrain.
+Prereq: GEO 101 or GEO 105; Prerequisite: Math 81 or higher or ASSET numerical score of 44 or higher or MMT Algebra Basics 75 or higher.

 To give the student an understanding of the geologic history of the Pacific Northwest by including the influence of plate tectonics upon the mountain building and microcontinent plate collisions; includes several overnight field trips which gives geologic field evidence emphasizing physical and biological records of rock strata and structure.